 The RZA—born Robert Diggs—needs no introduction to hardcore fans of hip-hop.
 After setting the rap world on its ear with 1993’s groundbreaking Enter the Wu-Tang (36 Chambers), the mastermind of the Wu-Tang Clan has since produced a slew of albums and has branched out to film scores (Kill Bill, Ghost Dog), filmmaking, and books.
-He first found inspiration in the teachings of The Nation of Gods and Earths, and has since delved into Taoism, Christianity, Confucianism, and, yes, Buddhism—even visiting China’s famed Shaolin Temple.
-He sat down with me to discuss how far his spiritual quest has taken him, and how far he still hopes to go.—Rod Meade Sperry
+He first found inspiration in the teachings of The Nation of Gods and Earths, and has since delved into Taoism, Christianity, Confucianism, and Buddhism—even visiting China’s famed Shaolin Temple (a seminal source of inspiration for RZA and the Wu).
+He talked with me about how far his spiritual quest has taken him, and how far he still hopes to go.—Rod Meade Sperry

 You seem to always see the lessons to be learned from difficult times.
 Is that an accurate perception of who you are?

 It’s an accurate perception of what I developed to be.
 Wasn’t always like that.
 First you have pity and regret and revenge in your heart for the bad things in the past that have happened to you.
 But as you grow, you start realizing that all the burning of the iron, shall we say, helped to forge you into the person you are.
 I realize the benefits I’ve gained from tragedy.

 Is the peace you’ve found because of your spirituality?